 Fold-up tote bag: I can’t speak for everyone, but I always come home with fabulous finds.
 Either they doesn’t fit in my suitcase or I want to hand-carry them.
 Packing a tiny tote bag is the answer.
 Rick Steves offers a sturdy tote with a zipper and outside pocket.
 If you know anything about this travel guru, it’s that he is not a shopper.
 But he recognizes that others are, so he sells the tote for about $20.
 His staff calls it the “Don’t tell Rick bag” and he points out it can be used for other things, such as dirty laundry.
 Whatever.

 Wine Wipes: A brilliant way to keep your teeth white when drinking all that red wine…it’s part of your wine research, right?
 Face it, travel involves enjoying the wine at your destination and the best stuff is red.
 And it stains teeth.
 Drink up and then use a wipe, made with a natural formula, to remove the evidence.
-Get 50 individual packets for about $13 or a compact that holds 15 Wipes for about $9.
-Available on amazon.com.
+Get 12 individual wipes for $15 or a compact with 15 wipes for about $10.